skatejs/skatejs/README.md

 ### Naming Collisions

 You may write a component that you change in a backward incompatible way.
 In order for your users to upgrade, they'd have to do so all at once instead of incrementally if you haven't given the new one a different name.
-You could rename your component so it can co-exist with the old one, or you can use `skate.factory()` to export a function that will allow your consumers to define a name for your component while preventing them from having to use `skate()` (or even know about it).
+You could rename your component so it can co-exist with the old one, or you can use `skate.factory()` to export a function that will allow your consumers to define a name for your component while preventing them from having to use `skate.define()` (or even know about it).

 ```js
 export default skate.factory({